AmirBen113/billing-api-kata/README.md

 * **Circuit Breaker (Resilience4j)**: Protects the system from cascading failures when the external Catalog API is down or slow.
 * **Graceful Fallback**: If the catalog service is unreachable, the system enters a degraded mode to ensure business continuity.
 * **Global Exception Handling**: Implements **RFC 7807 (Problem Details)** to return structured, professional JSON errors instead of raw stack traces.
+* **Caching (Caffeine)**: Implemented a high-performance local cache to reduce latency and overhead on the external Catalog API.
+This ensures fast response times for frequently accessed tax data and provides an extra layer of stability if the external service experiences intermittent slow-downs.
 ---

 ## 📊 Business Rules (Taxes)